 Summary & Philosophy

-Click below to see syllabi, activities, lesson plans, and rubrics that I have designed as part of my teaching.
+Explore below to see syllabi, activities, lesson plans, and rubrics for courses I have designed.

 Sociology of Gender